TTEC Interview Questions & Answers

 21. Describe a situation where you had to make a tough decision.

-Interviewers may ask this question to evaluate your decision-making skills, critical thinking skills, and ability to handle pressure.
+This is a great opportunity to show-off your decision-making skills, critical thinking skills, and ability to handle pressure.
 They want to know how you approach tough decisions, weigh different options, and make a final choice.

 “In my previous job, I had to make a tough decision about whether to terminate an underperforming employee.
 It was a difficult decision as the employee had been with the company for a long time, and termination would significantly impact their life.
 However, I had to consider the best interests of the company and the team, and ultimately decided to terminate the employee after providing them with feedback and a performance improvement plan.”